What is a service desk analyst?

 Technical complexity

-Analysts fix everything from software glitches to hardware problems.
-Their expertise is constantly put to the test, with most cases requiring deep knowledge and specialized troubleshooting.
-The remaining issues range from routine to complex and unique.
+Analysts resolve everything, from software glitches to hardware issues.
+Their expertise is continually challenged, as most cases demand in-depth knowledge and specialized troubleshooting.
+Other issues vary from routine to complex and unique.

 User interaction and expectations